Carbon Emissions Report

 From the beginning, we have always prioritized understanding where our products come from and seeking the most sustainable options throughout our supply chain.
 We are proud of where our business stands today and are committed to pursuing our goal of being the world’s most sustainable cap supplier.

-To start, we have offset all of our carbon emissions in 2020 by compensating environmental offsetting initiatives through CHOOOSE.
+To start, we have offset all of our carbon emissions by compensating environmental offsetting initiatives through CHOOOSE.
 Offsetting our emissions is the first step in taking accountability for our business.
 The next step is improving and innovating our process and production.

 Pant Recycling Program